andrewwoods1/OddsBiasStrategy/README.md

-# LeagueOfIreland
+# Odds Bias Strategy
-Replication of Soccermatics odds investigations for LOI football
+Replication of Soccermatics odds investigations for different leagues

+First league to be investigated is the League of Ireland (PD)

+Accompanying blogpost can be found [here](https://andrewwoods1.github.io/Odds-Bias-in-Irish-Football/)